Support Vector Machines (SVM) in Machine Learning

 What is a Support Vector Machine (SVM)?

-Hyperplane: This is the boundary that separates the different classes in the feature space.
+The hyperplane is the decision boundary that separates different classes in the feature space.
+SVM chooses the hyperplane that provides the maximum margin between classes, ensuring the most optimal separation.

-Linear SVM is used when the data is linearly separable, meaning it can be divided into distinct classes using a straight line (in 2D) or a hyperplane (in higher dimensions).
-Linear SVM aims to find the hyperplane that maximizes the margin between the classes.
-It works well for simple classification tasks where the classes can be easily separated by a straight line or plane.
+Linear SVM is used when the data is linearly separable, meaning the classes can be clearly divided using a straight line (in 2D) or a hyperplane (in higher dimensions).
+The algorithm tries to identify the hyperplane that separates the classes with the maximum margin.
+This type works well for simpler data distributions where classes are clearly distinguishable.

 How SVM Works

-Classification: Once the optimal hyperplane is found, the model can classify new data points based on which side of the hyperplane they fall.
+Once the hyperplane is established, SVM uses it to classify new data points based on which side of the hyperplane they fall.
+This decision boundary helps the model make accurate predictions for unseen input.

 Implementing SVM in Python